tandasat/MiniVisorPkg/README.md

 * No need of disabling Hyper-V (Virtualization Based Security) to run the custom hypervisor
 * No need of enabling the test-signing mode
-* Zero direct indicator of existence of the hypervisor from Windows perspective
+* Zero direct indicator of existence of the hypervisor from operating system perspective
 * Installing hooks during the early boot phase and letting PatchGuard to protect them
 * Detecting bootkit and early system modification
+* Implementing operating system agnostic solutions

 Limitations
 ------------

 - Nested virtualization is not supported.
 The CPUID instruction reports that the VMX extension is unsupported.
-- Booting Windows SKUs other than the listed above, as well as Linux are not supported or tested.
+- Booting Windows SKUs other than the listed above is not supported or tested.
 - Sleep and resume are not supported or tested.